 Vibrant red-gold, pink or pale yellow, trumpet shaped blossoms a midst round smooth leaves, are the hallmark of nasturtiums –or ‘nasties’.
 The edible annuals are native to Peru and were brought to Europe by the Spanish conquistadors.
 Because they are easy to grow the plants soon became a popular addition to many gardens–and salad plates.
 Nasturtiums grow well from seed, but are very difficult to transplant as seedlings.
 Sow seeds in a sunny location that will bring out bold, bright flower and flavor.

 Like other members of the cress family, the plant carries a lively peppery flavor that dances on the palate.
 The leaves are bolder and hardier in flavor than the blossoms, making them a wonderful addition to salads or as a garnish on a summer soup.
 Nasturtium blossoms have a more delicate, floral flavor.
-Their slightly pungent taste–and bright color–lightens and lifts the spirits.
+Their slightly bitter and pungent taste–and bright color–lightens and lifts the spirits.

 How do you use them?